Singapore Itineraries for 5 Types of Travellers

 Although Singapore isn’t the biggest Asian city around, it can certainly contend with the heavyweights when it comes to offering memorable tours and eclectic travel experiences.
 Whether you’re a foodie, a culture aficionado, or an adventure seeker, you will have a seemingly endless array of activities to fill your Singapore holidays with.

-Below, the PARKROYAL COLLECTION Marina Bay, Singapore team recommends the best places to visit in Singapore in 3 days, according to your travel preferences.
+Below, the PARKROYAL COLLECTION Marina Bay, Singapore team recommends the best three-day itinerary in Singapore, according to your travel preferences.
 We have 3D itinerary suggestions for the following travellers:

 Read on to find out what you can do in the Lion City!